garronej/ts-ci/README.md

 - ⚙️ ESlint and Prettier are automatically run against files staged for commit.
 (Optional, you can [disable](https://github.com/garronej/ts-ci/blob/8da207622e51a248542cf013707198cd7cad1d09/README.md?plain=1#L87-L91) this feature)

-# Relase in CJS, ESM or both
+# Release in CJS, ESM or both

+## CJS only (default)

-By default your module relase [in CJS](https://github.com/garronej/ts-ci/blob/8390339b52c98cdbd458d4b945286f999358a1ff/tsconfig.json#L3) with [ESM module interop](https://github.com/garronej/ts-ci/blob/8390339b52c98cdbd458d4b945286f999358a1ff/tsconfig.json#L6).
+By default your module release [in CommonJS (CJS)](https://github.com/garronej/ts-ci/blob/8390339b52c98cdbd458d4b945286f999358a1ff/tsconfig.json#L3) with [ESM module interop](https://github.com/garronej/ts-ci/blob/8390339b52c98cdbd458d4b945286f999358a1ff/tsconfig.json#L6).

+You want to avoid this strategy if:
+- Your module has peer dependencies that provides both an ESM and CJS distribution.
+(Example `@mui/material`, `@emotion/react`).
+- You make use of async imports (`import(...).then(...))`).
+- You want your module to be usable in node `type: module` mode *AND* you have some `export default` (if you don't have export default it will work just fine).

+## ESM only

 If you want to **only** release as ESM just set `"module": "ES6"` in your `tsconfig.json` (and remove `esModuleInterop`).

-If you want to release for both CJS and ESM, it's a bit less straign forward.
-You have to:
+You will need to tell `jest` that your module needs to be transpiled by using `"transformIgnorePatterns": [ "node_modules/(?!@codegouvfr/react-dsfr)" ]`.

+You want to avoid this strategy if:
+- You want your module to be usable with node.
+The ESM distribution produced by TypeScript is an ESM distribution that node in `type: module` can process (files need to have `.mjs` extension, exports need to be listed).
+As a result your module won't be usable at all on node except through Next.js for example that will be able to make it work.
+This means for example that you'd have to tell your users to configure their JEST so that it transpiles your module using `"transformIgnorePatterns": [ "node_modules/(?!@codegouvfr/react-dsfr)" ]`.
+If you publish scripts (your `package.json` has a `bin` property) you'll need to [transpile your script separately in CJS](https://github.com/garronej/ts-ci/issues/1#issuecomment-1556046899).

+## ESM for bundlers (browser) + CJS for node.

 - Have a `tsconfig.json` that targets CSM (as by default): [example](https://github.com/garronej/tss-react/blob/main/tsconfig.json)
-- Perfome two build, one for CJS, one for ESM. [example](https://github.com/garronej/tss-react/blob/3cab4732edaff7ba41e3f01b7524b8db47cf7f25/package.json#L43)
+- Perform two build, one for CJS, one for ESM. [example](https://github.com/garronej/tss-react/blob/3cab4732edaff7ba41e3f01b7524b8db47cf7f25/package.json#L43)
-- Provide a `module` and `exports` property in your `package.json`, [example](https://github.com/garronej/tss-react/blob/3cab4732edaff7ba41e3f01b7524b8db47cf7f25/package.json#L11-L41).
+- Explicitly list your exports in your `package.json`, [example](https://github.com/garronej/tss-react/blob/52ee92df56ef9fc82c0608deb4c35944b82b7b74/package.json#L11-L52).

+You want to avoid this strategy if:
-- Exclude things you don't want in the NPM bundle.
-[Example](https://github.com/garronej/tss-react/blob/eca273675ea6b402a260d262c4e09cac3e415da5/package.json#L76-L77)
+- You use `export default` and you want to support node in `type: module` mode.
+- You have lazy import (`import(...).then(...)`) and you want them to be lazy not only on the browser but on node too.

+## Deno

+Regardless of the scenario you opt for you can always release for Deno using [Denoify](https://denoify.dev).

+## I have questions

+If you find your self thinking:

+"I don't know man, ESM, CJS, I have no idea, I just want my stuff to work!"
+"None of the option above covers all my requirement?"
+"Why can't I have a solution that work in every case?"
+"Why can't I publish an actual standard compliant ESM distribution?"

+Just [start a discussion](https://github.com/garronej/ts-ci/discussions) or hit [my Twitter DM](https://twitter.com/GarroneJoseph) I'll be happy to provide further guidance.

 # FAQ